-The Cleveland Indians and Chicago Cubs met in a memorable 2016 World Series and it’s possible they could meet in another one this fall.
+The Cleveland Guardians and Chicago Cubs met in a memorable 2016 World Series and it’s possible they could meet in another one this fall.
 They close a quick two-game interleague set from Wrigley Field on Wednesday night.
 Both are going to be in the playoffs and both could win their respective Central Divisions.

 How to Bet Indians at Cubs MLB Odds & TV Info